ThePhD/sol2/docs/source/api/table.rst

 	template<typename T>
 	proxy<const table&, T> operator[](T&& key) const;

 Generates a :doc:`proxy<proxy>` that is templated on the table type and the key type.
 Enables lookup of items and their implicit conversion to a desired type.
+Lookup is done lazily.

 .. code-block:: cpp
 	:caption: function: create a table with defaults